-We are starting to get a feel for the problems most usually encountered by Forum 2020 users, so here’s some hints and tips for how to get around them along with some musings on good forum etiquette.
+There are a number of questions most often raised by users of The Lee Forum, so here’s some hints and tips along with some musings on good forum etiquette.
 Please let us know if something’s troubling you that isn’t answered here by emailing us at <firstname.lastname@example.org>, and we can make sure an answer is added.

 Hints, tips and etiquette

 User id and password

 - Why do I have to keep entering my user id and password when I want to access The Lee Forum?

 - I’ve forgotten my password – help!

 - Why do I have to have such a complicated password – I can’t possibly remember it and have to keep resetting it?

 - I’ve tried requesting a password reset, but always get an error when I click the link in the reset email I receive